isomerpages/moe-oneschoolbus/_guides-for-bus-operators/How do I create or edit bus routes (guided)?.md

 If you have multiple students being picked up or dropped off at the same stop, but one of the students is changing their stop, you can move the student out of that stop.
 Follow the steps below.

-1. Hover over the first cell (`Stop #`) of the row.
+1. Hover over the first cell **Stop #** of the row.
 A checkbox and a menu button will pop up.
 Select the menu button.

 ![](/images/Operator/osb%20ops%2011%20bus%20route%20split%20row.png)

-2. Select `Split student out of stop`.
+2. Select **Split student out of stop**.
 The student will now be moved to a new row.

-3. Fill in the stop details, then press `Save Changes`.
+3. Fill in the stop details, then press **Save Changes.**

 ----------------------------
 ##### How do I delete students/rows from the bus route?

-1. Hover over the first cell (`Stop #`) of the row.
+1. Hover over the first cell **Stop #** of the row.
 A checkbox and a menu button will pop up.
 Select the checkbox.

 2. A bar will appear at the bottom of the page.
-Click the `Remove rows` button.
+Click the **Remove rows** button.

 ![](/images/Operator/osb%20ops%2013%20bus%20route%20delete%20student.png)

 3. A confirm dialog will appear.
-Click on `Remove Rows` to confirm.
+Click on **Remove rows** to confirm.

 4. The row will be removed.
-Press `Save Changes` to save your changes.
+Press **Save Changes.** to save your changes.

 ----------------------------
 ##### How do I change the order of the stops?